Phillezi/kthcloud-cli/README.md

 ### Compose

-The clis core functionallity is to parse `docker compose` files and create deployments from the content.
+The clis core functionality is to parse `docker compose` files and create deployments from the content.

 For example, if i have this `docker-compose.yaml` file: